measure-sh/measure/docs/hosting/README.md

   - Debian 12 (Bookworm)
 - At least 4 vCPUs
 - At least 16 GB RAM
+- At least 100 GB of boot disk volume
 - Port `80` and `443` opened in firewall settings

 ### 1. SSH into your VM